in28minutes/java-cheat-sheet/README.md

 - Let's take a look at different implementations of the Map interface.

 #### HashMap
 HashMap implements Map interface , there by supporting key value pairs.
-Let's look at an example.
 #### HashMap Example
 ```
 Map<String, Cricketer> hashmap = new HashMap<String, Cricketer>();